What does accidental medical protection plan coverage do?

 What happens if I don’t have accidental medical protection plan coverage?

-If you choose to not carry the accidental medical protection plan as part of your car insurance policy, then to have your medical expenses paid for when you are at-fault in an accident, or when the at-fault party cannot cover your injuries, you will need to have coverage such as medical payments or personal injury protection (PIP), or you may end up paying out-of-pocket for your medical bills.
+If you choose not to carry the accidental medical protection plan as part of your car insurance policy, then to have your medical expenses paid for when you are at fault in an accident or when the at-fault party cannot cover your injuries, you will need to have coverage such as medical payments or personal injury protection (PIP), or you may end up paying out-of-pocket for your medical bills.

 Having AMPP along with PIP may be helpful because it can offset some of the costs if PIP doesn’t pay out 100% for certain benefits.
-However, most AMPP polices have low limits of reimbursement.
+However, most AMPP policies have low limits of reimbursement.

 Accidental medical insurance may be unnecessary if you have adequate health insurance.